 Despite the occasional fun and games, living in England did not work out, and in the second half of the year David’s normally busy working-life entered an unwelcome quiet patch.
-Following a recommendation by Noel Coward, Hjördis and David packed their (twelve) bags and sailed to New York on 14th September 1951 for a new adventure.
-David accepted a role in a Broadway play with veteran actress Gloria Swanson, despite reports that Jane Wyman “wants to make a picture with him as soon as possible”, but definite work had to take precedence.
+Following a recommendation by Noel Coward, David and Hjördis packed their (twelve) bags and on 14th September 195 1 left for New York, where David had accepted a role in a Broadway play with veteran actress Gloria Swanson.
+There were reports that Jane Wyman “wants to make a picture with him as soon as possible”, but definite work had to take precedence.

 Next page: Broadway and break-up stories